-With constant wear and tear happening in every equipment in their running condition, efficiency reduction or equipment breakdown is bound to occur.
+With constant wear and tear happening in every piece of equipment in its running condition, efficiency reduction or equipment breakdown is bound to occur.
 One popular and widely used solution against these is Preventive Maintenance or Preventative maintenance.
 Such practices help in increasing the useful life of the equipment and they postpone the failure point.
 Studies have revealed that 78% of manufacturing facilities use preventive maintenance philosophy to some extent.
-In this article, we will explore the definition of preventive maintenance, their types, maintenance strategy, advantages, and disadvantages.
+In this article, we will explore the definition of preventive maintenance, its types, maintenance strategy, advantages, and disadvantages.

 What is Preventive Maintenance?

 Preventive Maintenance is a proactive planned maintenance philosophy involving regular and routine maintenance of equipment at a predefined interval to increase the lifespan of assets, equipment, and infrastructure.
 It reduces the likelihood of failure which in turn reduces the unplanned downtime of the operating plant.
 Through scheduled cleaning, lubrication, repairs, adjustments, oil changes, and part replacements, a preventive maintenance approach improves the operational output of equipment and machinery in a plant.